 Trend changes or new sideways periods are often signaled by candles with very small bodies and long wicks on both sides (upper and lower).

 These small candles (often looking like a Heikin Ashi “Doji”) show total indecision.
-This is one of the clearest reversal signals and a warning that the previous trend is likely over, and the market may be reversing or moving sideways.
+This is a warning that the previous momentum is pausing; a reversal is possible, but it always needs confirmation from subsequent price action before you enter a trade.

 4. What Are the Key Heikin Ashi Chart Patterns?

 Beyond just single candles, you can read the “story” of the market by looking at a few simple Heikin Ashi chart patterns.
-Competitors often miss this, but these patterns clearly show you the market’s phase.
+These patterns clearly show you the market’s current phase and momentum.

 4.1.
 The Trend Acceleration Pattern